 State of WI – Dept. of Financial Institutions

 How much does it cost to start a Wisconsin corporation?

 $100.
-This is the state filing fee to submit Wisconsin Articles of Incorporation.
 Need it expedited?
 Add $25.

 How long does it take to start a Wisconsin corporation?

 Online filings are processed quickly—usually within a day.
 Mailed filings take 4-7 days.
 2-day expediting is available for $25.
 (It’s kind of worthless when filing online, but useful if filing by mail).

 If you hire Northwest to start your corporation, we file online and typically have your Wisconsin corporation formed within 24 hours.

 Does a Wisconsin corporation need a business license?

 The state itself doesn’t have a general business license, but local areas may have their own licensing requirements, typically for specific business activities.
 For instance, the City of Kenosha requires licenses for a variety of activities, from selling Christmas trees to operating a pet store.

 For some license applications you may need an EIN or a certified copy of your Articles of Incorporation.
 At Northwest, we can streamline the process and get these for you—simply add on these items during checkout.